tunv13/video-sharing-project/README.md

 >
 >npx sequelize-cli db:seed:all

+5) Running the Application (Docker and without Docker)
 # Run on local with Docker and Docker-compose
 ## Run website
 Run this command in root folder: